Would you like to know what Inspired us to Build a DIY Kitchen Island in our new Farmhouse?

 Here is a glimpse of the sideboard in my previous home.
 As you can tell, I had no photography skills at that time.
 LOL

 You’ll never guess what happened next!!!
-While on vacation, another sideboard, so similar to my rescued one, was found.
-Immediately a plan began to form.
-They could be placed back to back and something could be built in between.
+While on vacation, another sideboard, similar to my rescued one, was found.

-The top cabinet is my original rescued piece and the bottom is the purchased sideboard.
+The top cabinet is my original rescued piece, and the bottom is the purchased sideboard.

 Note: I apologize for the poor quality of these photos.
 All “before” captures we made before I started this blog.